sharjeelaziz/dotfiles/yubikey-ssh.md

 ssh-keygen -K
 ```

+Remember to use the same password that you used when generating the key.
 This will write two files into the current directory:

 ```id_ecdsa_sk_rk``` and ```id_ecdsa_sk_rk.pub```.
 Now you just need to rename the private key file to id_ecdsa_sk and move it into your SSH directory: